zhaojanelle/ecommerce-pattern-library/patterns/forms/README.md

 text-form: |
   The text form will make up the bulk of the form, collecting information such as billing and shipping addresses.

+error-form: |
+  This is the error message that shows up on top if a required element is empty.

 ---

 The forms provide a way for us to collect information from a customer during checkout and for newsletter purposes.
 They are also action oriented.